Thomas of Cana: Syrian Christian Township at Kodungallur

-Through his copper plate grant, Thoma is noted to have acquired for the Christians land in Kodungallur upon which three churches dedicated to St. Mary, St. Thomas, and St. Kuriakose were built.
+Through his copper plate grant, Thoma is noted to have acquired for the Christians land in Kodungallur upon which a church dedicated to Thomas the Apostle was built.
 It is noted that the native St. Thomas Christians had inhabited the northern side of Kodungallur centuries before the arrival of Thoma, while the Knanaya arrived and inhabited the southern side.

 Evidence of this township first emerged in the 14th century, when Zacharias, a young deacon of St. Kuriakose Church wrote a summary of the Church of Malabar and its relationship to the Church of the East archived today as Vatican Syrian Codex 22, the oldest surviving Syriac manuscript from India.

 Subsequent sources of the township are exhibited in 16th-17th century Portuguese records.
-In 1578, missionary Francisco Dionisio noted that the St. Thomas Church built by Knai Thoma was still in existence and was currently in the possession of the Portuguese:
+In 1578, missionary Francisco Dionysio noted that the St. Thomas Church built by Knai Thoma was still in existence and was currently in the possession of the Portuguese: